Waterfront Line: Route description

-From April 2010 through May 2013, RTA completely eliminated weekday regularly scheduled Waterfront Line service due to low ridership and trains ran on the line only on weekends and for special events.
+From April 2010 through May 2013, RTA eliminated weekday regularly scheduled Waterfront Line service due to low ridership and trains ran on the line only on weekends and for special events.
 Though seven-day-a-week service on the line was restored, a number of trains continue to use Tower City as a western terminus.

 Tower City is the major station on all RTA Rapid Transit lines.
 It is the main station serving downtown Cleveland and it provides a convenient transfer point between the Red Line and the Blue and Green Lines.